bkw777/dl2/ref/windows.md

 - Pressed TAB to switch to the ROM screen in RXCMGR
 - Pressed F2 for Load
 - Entered ```TSD100```
-- Pressed Enter on the TS-DOS entry to install/activate the TS-DOS option rom (which also launches it)
+- Pressed Enter on the new TS-DOS entry to install the TS-DOS option rom (which also launches it)

 ```
 Open for read: "TSD100.BX"